-Before finalizing any artwork for printing, it’s essential to verify them thoroughly.
-Even slight variations in colour or font can be a cause to roll back the product from the market.
-Therefore, brands need to cross-check the packaging artwork before full-scale production.
+Before finalizing any artwork for printing, it’s essential to thoroughly verify it.
+Even the slightest variation in colour or font can cause a product rollback.
+Hence, brands need to cross-check packaging artwork before full-scale production.

-Online proofing tools can help to proof artwork pdf files instantly in terms of measuring design elements, extracting fonts and colours used in the artwork.
-These artwork proofing tools can help to verify the design before it goes for production, reducing the risk of errors.
+Online proofing tools can help to proof artwork PDF files instantly in terms of measuring design elements, extracting fonts, and the colours used in the artwork.
+Such tools go beyond manual checks and do a better job of reducing the risk of errors.

 4. Collaboration Between Stakeholders

-The process can become simpler.
-A collaborative environment where all internal teams and even external premedia agencies can comment, annotate, and see whose approval is pending can make the process simpler.
+A collaborative environment makes the process seamless.
+Online tools help internal teams and even external premedia agencies comment, annotate, and see whose approval is pending by bringing in transparency.

 5. Version Tracking

 Having multiple versions of an artwork file is inevitable.
-But tracking them is the problem.
-When teams work on multiple projects, it means multiple versions of each artwork project.
-Accessing these files is a difficult task.
+But organizing and tracking them is important.
+Especially since teams work on multiple projects and several files.

 Version tracking or version control allows access to the revision history of a design file.
 Every time a designer edits the artwork, the update is time-stamped.
 This eliminates the hassle of searching for the design in a vast media library.

-Version tracking brings the stakeholders on the same page by reducing confusions.
-It lets managers understand why project ‘x’ required more iterations.
-Project managers can then devise measures to prevent creating versions after versions to speed up the artwork approval process.
+Version tracking brings in clarity on design iterations.
+It also lets managers devise measures to speed up the artwork approval process.

 6. Packaging Asset Management Library

 Traditionally, the designer’s computer is the warehouse of all creatives.
 Only the final versions of designs are shared across different departments.
-Suppose the designer who created a particular artwork is unavailable and the marketing team needs a previous version the artwork urgently.
-Then, either it would be inaccessible or teams will chaotically try to find the design.
+This creates dependency and a huge bottleneck in the artwork approval process.